-Legal Description Lot 45 DP 389272 (CFR: 356991); Section 61 Block XV Orahiri Survey District;
+Lot 45 DP 389272 (CFR: 356991); Section 61 Block XV Orahiri Survey District; Part Pukenui 2T3 Block; Lot 46 DP 389272 (CFR: 356992) 52.9241 hectares Te Kuiti Open Space Zone Leased

-Part Pukenui 2T3 Block
+The site(s) is in the Conservation and Residential Zones of the Operative Waitomo District Plan (2009) and is located in Hazard Area A and B. Please note, that the Operative District Plan rules will remain in effect until such time as the Proposed Waitomo District Plan becomes operative.

-5The site(s) is in the Conservation and Residential Zones of the Operative Waitomo District Plan (2009) and is located in Hazard Area A and B. Please note, that the Operative District Plan rules will remain in effect until such time as the Proposed Waitomo District Plan becomes operative.
+The main outcomes sought for Brook Park - Motkiora are:

-The main outcomes sought for Brook Park - Mōtakiora are: 1Pastoral grazing;
+- Pastoral grazing;

-- Sport:
+- Sport;

-- 3. Active and passive recreation; and
+- Active and passive recreation; and

-- 4. Community events.
+- Community events.

-In addition to the current uses above, a Concept Plan has been developed for Brook Park - Mōtakiora, which has identified some new features and uses for the park going into the future.
+In addition to the current uses above, a Concept Plan has been developed for Brook Park - Motakiora, which has identified some new features and uses for the park going into the future.
 These include:

-- A community gathering area, car park (connecting to the existing sealed car park), playground and covered interpretive display area; - An extension of the existing track network to link up with the Te Araroa trail; - A mountain biking track located within the Somerville Memorial Grove; - Restoration and revegetation of the original farm ponds; - The inclusion of site appropriate artwork within the park; - Outdoor exercise equipment; and
+- A community gathering area, car park (connecting to the existing sealed car park), playground and covered interpretive display area; - An extension of the existing track network to link up with the Te Araroa trail; - A mountain biking track located within the Somerville Memorial Grove; - Restoration and revegetation of the original farm ponds; - The inclusion of site appropriate artwork within the park;

-Amphitheatre.
+- Outdoor exercise equipment; and - Amphitheatre.

-- The use of a reserve for any commercial or private temporary event (including a wedding ceremony) requiring temporary exclusive use of a reserve or part of a reserve subject to compliance with the Waitomo District Plan Temporary Activities Chapter;
+- The use of a reserve for any commercial or private temporary event (including a wedding ceremony) requiring temporary exclusive use of a reserve or part of a reserve subject to compliance with the Waitomo District Plan Temporary Activities Chapter.

-- Pastoral grazing;
+- Pastoral grazing.

-- Active and passive recreation;
+- Active and passive recreation.

-- Firework displays;
+- Firework displays.

-- Disc golf;
+- Disc golf.

-- Woodlots;
+- Woodlots.

-- Pastoral grazing; and
+- Pastoral grazing.

 - Memorial plaques within the memorial garden.